wdufrin/Agentspace_Manager/README.md

 Before using this application, ensure you have the following:

 1.  **A Google Cloud Project**: Your resources will be managed within a specific GCP project.
-2.  **Enabled APIs**: Make sure the following APIs are enabled for your project:
+2.  **Enabled APIs**: The app includes a validation tool, but generally requires:
     -   Discovery Engine API
     -   AI Platform (Vertex AI) API
     -   Cloud Resource Manager API